 Five reasons your employees are showing signs of stress

 Workplace stress can be a real barrier to productivity and employee satisfaction.
 This, in turn, can lead to high attrition rates and can impact the bottom line.
-It is important to recognise the contributing factors of workplace stress and take steps to reduce stress among employees, wherever possible.
-Here are our top five tips for recognising the factors that contribute to workplace stress.

 1. Poor communication